 House & Garden Fund

-The hard landscaping and green bones of Great Dixter require continuous repair and maintenance.
-The steps and paths are laid in York stone and the steps have Kent brick and tile underpinnings.
-The enclosure and plantings of the Barn Garden are anchored in walls and paving which need frequent attention.
+The hard landscaping and green bones of Great Dixter need continuous maintenance.
+The steps and paths are laid in York stone and the steps are underpinned with brick and tile.
+The plantings of the Barn Garden are anchored in walls and paving which need frequent attention.
 Great Dixter is a high intensity flower garden requiring a large amount of work from skilled staff.
-The clipped yew hedges require 45 days of cutting each year.
-Dixter’s flower meadows need careful supervision and strewing is used to enrich adjoining pasture land.
+The yew hedges require 45 days of cutting each year.
+The flower meadows need careful supervision and strewing is used to enrich adjoining pasture.
 In the kitchen garden new varieties of seed are tried out alongside traditional varieties of fruit and vegetables.
-Tree audits are undertaken, tree surgeons brought in, and gaps filled.
+Tree audits are carried out, tree surgeons brought in, and gaps filled.

 To donate to the House & Garden Fund, please click the button below: